Harry Potter and all characters, etc. belong to J. K. Rowling, not me.

 Hermione saw her chance and took it.
 The floor beneath every Death Eater in the room became quicksand.
 A moment later, Ginny lit all their wands on fire, causing them to drop their only weapons into the quicksand they were rapidly sinking into.
 Just as during the Hogwarts Express attack of fourteen months ago, Hermione didn't solidify the floor until only their heads were showing.

 In the meantime, Harry was throwing fireballs at Tom, who was using the wind to blow them out, although he did get hit with a few that made a few extra scars on Riddle's ugly face.
 Harry was suddenly hit from behind with what felt like a Bludger, but turned out to be a chunk of the floor.
 He shook his head and sent more fire at his nemesis.
 During that distraction, Harry used the wind to get him closer to Voldemort.
-Close enough to punch him in the stomach hard.
+Close enough to punch him in the stomach, hard.

-The asthma-like condition in his foe immediately surfaced, and he was gasping for air even as his wind element blasted Harry away from him.
+The asthma-like condition in his foe immediately surfaced, and he was gasping for air, even as his wind element blasted Harry away from him.
 He saw a bubble of air appear around Tom's head, and realized that he'd figured out how to use that element as a bubble-head charm.
 He focused on his own air control and stretched out that bubble, creating a vacuum inside it.
 He watched in disgust as Riddle gasped in horror, but knew what he had to do.
 He felt Voldemort try to eliminate the bubble, but Harry was concentrating much more at this moment.
 He kept stretching out the air pocket until finally, in a rather disgusting display, Tom Marvolo Riddle's head exploded.

 Harry closed his eyes and barely stopped himself from retching at the sight.
-He lowered himself to the floor to see that Hermione and Ginny had taken out all the other Death Eaters, who were screaming profanities and threats at all of them until they realized that their master had been bested by a teenage boy.
+He lowered himself to the floor to see that Hermione and Ginny had taken out all the other Death Eaters, who were screaming profanities and threats at all of them, until they realized that their master had been bested by a teenage boy.
 In unison, they all shut up as he glared at them.

 He locked eyes with Hermione for a moment, and she nodded at him with a grim face.
 They all knew that now wasn't the time to celebrate.
-"Let's see if we can get my wand, Hermione," he said.
+"Let's see if we can get my wand, Hermione," he requested.
 She closed her eyes and concentrated as the area around where his wand had fallen became like quicksand again.
 Only this time, Hermione had the quicksand moving up and out for about five minutes until, finally, Harry's wand emerged.
 He caused a breeze to bring it to him safely before Hermione solidified the floor again.

 "Sure."
 Hermione took off her Gryffindor robe, revealing her jeans and a green jumper.